 Drinking ayahuasca leads to intense visual and auditory hallucinations, introspection, and spiritual experiences.
 It’s consumed in a group setting, and lead by a special type of shaman called an ayahuasquero.

 Most people who have used ayahuasca claim it had a profound positive impact on their life — even if the experience itself was scary or uncomfortable.
-Ayahuasca forces you to face fears or confront internal struggle.
+Ayahuasca forces you to face fears or confront internal struggles.

 Many people who visit ayahuasca retreat centers seek spiritual growth, self-development, and treatment for mental health conditions like depression, existential anxiety, or addiction.
 Patients who recently survived terminal diagnoses or experienced life-threatening events often seek out ayahuasca to answer tough questions around the fear of death.